galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 # Embed the interactive table in your community page on the Hub

-This interactive table can be embed in your community page on the Hub, e.g. [microGalaxy](https://galaxyproject.org/community/sig/microbial/#tools).
+The interactive table you have created can be embedded in your community page on the Hub, e.g. [microGalaxy](https://galaxyproject.org/community/sig/microbial/#tools).

-> <hands-on-title>Review all tools in your table</hands-on-title>
+> <hands-on-title>Embed your table as an iframe</hands-on-title>
 >
-> 1. Fork the repository [Galaxy Hub](https://github.com/galaxyproject/galaxy-hub) if not already done
+> 1. If not already done, fork the repository [Galaxy Hub](https://github.com/galaxyproject/galaxy-hub)
 > 2. Open or create your community page: `content/community/sig/<your community>/index.md`
 > 3. Add an iframe to embed the interactive table
 >